xAirx/Certifications-and-self-development/README.md

 					—— Authentication chapter ———

-					Understanding types of authentication methods
+					Types of authentication methods

-					Understanding JWT
+					JWT

-					Understanding PASSPORT
+					PASSPORT

-					Understanding how to Connect frontend to API.
+					How to Connect frontend to API.

 					#### cloudify to display images in application (app)